Boo Articulation Helper!

 There is no version where you can purchase individual sounds within the app.
 For the sake of speech development as well as motivation, it can be more useful to have all sounds available and let the child play with both easy and difficult sounds, rather than make available only the specific (difficult) speech sounds that the child needs to practice.
 You can still, inside the app, disable some sounds if the child “gets stuck” on an easy sound.

-Boo Articulation Helper is tested by eight children in their homes, aged 3-6 years, seeing a SLT on a regular basis.
+Boo Articulation Helper is developed by a speech and language therapist/pathologist with therapeutic experience with developmental verbal dyspaxia or articulation/phonological impairments.
+The app is tested by eight children in their homes, aged 3-6 years, seeing a SLT on a regular basis.
 The try-outs have shown an improvement of training motivation and spontaneous repetition of speech sounds in a way that proved more difficult with other training material and methods (undocumented).

 The app is developed to be used on an iPad or tablet as it is easier to handle with little children’s fingers – although it is also compatible with smaller screens.
 Try the Lite version first!